Genentech/spex-tools/docs/tutorials/spatial-analysis.md

 # Spatial Analysis Tutorial

-This tutorial covers spatial analysis techniques for spatial transcriptomics data using SPEX.
+This tutorial covers spatial analysis techniques for spatial omics data (proteomics and transcriptomics) using SPEX.

 ## Overview